-Purpose: I strongly encourage you to participate by Zooming in during office hours or making an appointment.
+Purpose: I strongly encourage you to participate by setting up a meeting via Zoom or phone.
 We can talk about the class readings and lectures, exams and papers, your progress, or just philosophy in general.
 Note: If you are a student with a disability, I will make myself available to discuss appropriate academic accommodations.
 Before accommodations will be made, you may be required to provide documentation.
 Students with disabilities will be accommodated.
 Students with disabilities are required to register disabilities with the UCD Disability Services Office, and are responsible for requesting reasonable accommodations at the beginning of the term.